What is ‘new denial?’ An alarming wave of climate misinformation is spreading on YouTube, watchdog says | KRDO

 “New denial” content — attacks on solutions, the science and the climate movement — now makes up 70% of all climate denial claims posted on YouTube, according to the report, up from 35% in 2018.

-Classic “old denial” claims that global warming isn’t happening declined from 48% of all denial claims in 2018 to 14% in 2023, the report found.
+Assertions that “global warming is not happening,” one of the main “old denial” claims the analysis focused on, declined from 48% of all denial claims in 2018 to 14% in 2023, the report found.
 Claims that climate solutions won’t work, however, soared from 9% to 30% over the same period.

 Imran Ahmed, chief executive officer and founder of CCDH, said the report in some ways is a story of success.

-Note: This story has been updated